BlueSilverCat/highlight-registered-keyword/README.md

     ]
 ```

-2 Resister style to your styles.less. like this.
+2 Register style to your styles.less. like this.
 ```.css
 atom-text-editor::shadow .highlight {
   &.highlight-registered-keyword {